A beading and jewellery kit e-commerce WordPress website

 Heather Kingsley-Heath is a renowned jewellery maker and beadworker.
 She travels the world sharing her love of these crafts and teaching others via small workshops.

-She also sells her patterns and designs online, but her current website was not working.
+She also sells her patterns and designs online, but her current e-commerce WordPress website was not working.
 Sometimes when a business has a dated website, it’s a few minor issues that are bugging them, but in Heather’s case, her website literally wasn’t working!
 (Turns out it was multiple plugins conflicting with each other that was causing the entire site to fail).

 After discussing the requirements with her, we decided that starting the entire site from scratch would be best.
 Once the finer details had been sorted out, we produced a site map and functionality list which the site needed to include, such as e-commerce and a blog.